What is happening during the COVID-19 crisis?

 May I bring my pet?

-Snowball, our beautiful and friendly cat, has a strict no-pet policy.
+Snowball & Tigger, our beautiful and friendly cats, have a strict no-pet policy.
 True service animals are always welcome.
 Please let us know when you book if you are traveling with a service animal.
 If you travel with a pet, ask about boarding facilities available here in the valley.

 May I bring my own wine/beer/spirits?